| Gyulbudaghian's

 best magnification.
 At 430x is was still obvious: quite

 large in the field, much easier and larger than in the past.
+At the end of September 2003

 I once again turned my scope north to Cepheus.
 I was